intro2r/intro2r/unit2/labs.md

 # Lab 3

-## 1. Read in the following clean data sets:
+## 1. Read in the following clean data sets.

+They are available on the [Data](http://intro2r.info/data/) page.

- a. .txt (tab-delim).
+ a.
+Read in CO2_2015.txt (tab-delim).
 Display the first 10 rows.

- b. .csv (, delim).
-What is the mean X?
+ b.
+Read in happiness.csv (comma-delim).
+What is the mean GDP?

- c  something else.
+ c.
+Read in apples.txt.
 How many rows and columns does this data have?